 - Make it Fun, and it will get done

 - Create a positive environment

 Morehouse Core Values - Conclusion

 I take great pride in our knowledgeable team at Morehouse, who continue to work with everyone, clarify complex topics, and provide tools such as free guidance documents, excel sheets, and products to help you make better force measurements.
-We want to make sure everyone knows what the core values are of the company they deal with.
+We want to make sure everyone knows the core values of the company they deal with.